oracle/node-oracledb/doc/api.md

 ## <a name="intro"></a> 1.
 Introduction

-The Oracle Database Node.js driver [*node-oracledb*](https://github.com/oracle/node-oracledb)
-powers high performance Node.js applications.
+The [*node-oracledb*](https://github.com/oracle/node-oracledb) add-on for Node.js powers high performance Oracle Database applications.

 This document shows how to use node-oracledb.
 The API reference is in sections 2 - 7 and the user guide in subsequent sections.